Holographic Entropy Inequalities and Multipartite Entanglement: Discussion

 Finally, recall that the multipartite information quantities, apart from their convenience in presenting the HEIs, also provide a useful diagnostic of the basic geometrical features of the bulk configuration.
 In particular, they diagnose the connectivity of the entanglement wedges of the various subsystems, cf.\ \cref{prop:InEWconnectivity}.
 This connectivity has operational implications for the HEIs.
 In the case of mutual information, \cite{May:2019odp} used focusing arguments in general relativity to argue for existence of efficient non-local quantum computation protocols, which was further generalized by \cite{May:2022clu} in ``$n$-to-$n$ connected wedge theorem''.
 In fact, the consequence of theorem 19 in \cite{May:2022clu} on the non-vanishing mutual information across any bipartition of the full system might be more naturally rephrased as simply the non-vanishing of $I_n$.
 It would be interesting to see if this can provide any insight towards formulating a more operational meaning of the higher-party HEIs.

 \acknowledgments

 It is a pleasure to thank Patrick Hayden, Matt Headrick, Geoff Penington, Mukund Rangamani, Jonathan Sorce, and especially Max Rota for useful discussions.
-V.H.\ and S.H-C.\ thank the Centro de Ciencias de Benasque Pedro Pascual for hospitality during the program ``Gravity - New perspectives from strings and higher dimensions''.
+V.H.\ and S.H-C.\ thank the Centro de Ciencias de Benasque Pedro Pascual for hospitality during the program ``Gravity - New perspectives from strings and higher dimensions'', and also the Yukawa Institute for Theoretical Physics for hospitality during the long term workshop YITP-T-23-01 where this paper was completed.
 V.H.\ and F.J.\ are supported in part by the U.S.\ Department of Energy grant DE-SC0020360 under the HEP-QIS QuantISED program and by funds from the University of California.
 S.H-C.\ is supported by the U.S. Department of Energy Award DE-SC0021886.